Miami Pool Drowning Accident Attorney

 On top of dealing with liability and the claims filing process, a lawyer can make sure insurance companies don’t take advantage of you.
 A lawyer has the power to take an insurer to court, which may often be reason enough to garner a better settlement amount.
 Hiring a pool drowning accident attorney can make all the difference in the outcome of your case.

 Contact Us Today

-If you or a loved one was seriously injured due to a pool drowning incident, please contact Flanagan Personal Injury & Wrongful Death Law Firm, P.A. today to find out if you have grounds for a claim.
+If you or a loved one was seriously injured due to a pool drowning incident, please contact our Miami personal injury attorneys today to find out if you have grounds for a claim.
 We’ll listen to what happened and help your family through every step of the process.
 Call (305) 638-4143 to request your free consultation.